To the Home Page

 Initially, I wasn’t using fine V-bits because I was afraid that they would break or wear down easily, but I was wrong.

 I prefer to mill PCBs with a 0.2 mm 45° V-bit (which is effectively 0.4 mm for the Z depth of 0.3 mm), cut the outline with a 1.5 mm bit, and drill holes with a 1 mm drill.
-I also have 1.5 mm, 2.5 mm and 3.175 mm drills for large components, mounting holes and slots.
+I also have 1.5 mm, 2.5 mm and 3.175 mm drills for mounting holes and slots.

 Observe that 0.77 + 0.5 = 1.27 and 2.04 + 0.5 = 2.54.
 Common pin headers have 0.1 inch (2.54 mm) spacing.
 The values I’ve picked make routing easier, but having parallel routes close to each other may be a bad idea for analog signals.